 Further planning work is still required in the urban areas to confirm the suitability of the bulk infrastructure, especially with regards to increased pressures on this infrastructure due to an increasing urbanisation trend that has been occurring and also to allow for future growth in population.

 Sanitation infrastructure being provided in rural areas (previously unserved communities) is limited to household VIP toilets.
-The units are being implemented on the back of the water infrastructure roll-out plan.
+The units are being implemented as per sanitation prioritisation model.

 Pre-cast Manufacturing Plants